bullet-db/bullet-db.github.io/docs/index.md

 * Big-data scale-tested - used in production at Yahoo and tested running 500+ queries simultaneously on up to 2,000,000 rps

-# How is this useful
+# How is Bullet useful

 How Bullet is used is largely determined by the data source it consumes.
 Depending on what kind of data you put Bullet on, the types of queries you run on it and your use-cases will change.
 As a look-forward query system with no persistence, you will not be able to repeat your queries on the same data.
 The next time you run your query, it will operate on the different data that arrives after that submission.
 If this usage pattern is what you need and you are looking for a light-weight system that can tap into your streaming data, then Bullet is for you!